adamalton/django-csp-reports/README.md

 A [Django](https://www.djangoproject.com) app for handling reports from web browsers of violations of your website's content security policy.

-This app does not handle the setting of the [Content-Security-Policy](http://en.wikipedia.org/wiki/Content_Security_Policy) HTTP headers, but deals with handling the reports that web browsers may submit to your site when its stated content security policy is violated.
+This app does not handle the setting of the [Content-Security-Policy](http://en.wikipedia.org/wiki/Content_Security_Policy) HTTP headers, but deals with handling the reports that web browsers may submit to your site (via the `report-uri`) when the stated content security policy is violated.

 It is recommended that you use an app such as [django-csp](https://pypi.python.org/pypi/django_csp) ([Github](https://github.com/mozilla/django-csp)) to set the `Content-Security-Policy` headers.